 Dr Rick Hanson also talks about even as the storm passes through the mind for your own grieving there is a place inside, a knowing that a small part isn’t swept away and is alright, even if it’s a tenth of 1%.
 Can you notice this?
 This basic alrightness as he calls it can be a place of refuge, a soothing place to rest and grow.
 Keeping returning to it and building this indestructible, trustworthy, reliable, unshakable core, as Rick says, is helpful.

-It’s important to acknowledge the losses through pain or other health conditions, honour them and when we are ready create something meaningful, something that’s helpful for the self and others.
+It’s important to acknowledge the losses through pain, fatigue and various long-term health conditions, honour them and when we are ready create something meaningful, something that’s helpful for ourselves and others.
 A ritual can be part of this, for example, drawing something, creating a memory scrapbox or memory box, lighting a candle, planting a tree or other plant, writing a letter, getting a group of people together to acknowledge & honour the person that once was with compassion and love.

 Here’s a list of other things that help, I’m not talking about them all else this blog will be way too long (this is not an exhaustive list, there are many more things):